Mr-Smyth/Touch-AI/README.md

 </div>

-This is a project website for a fictious comapany called Touch AI.
+This is a project website for a fictitious company called Touch AI.
 They develop Point of sale software for the retail and Hospitality trade.
-And what really makes this Touch AI stand out against its competitors in the Point of Sale sector, is its direct clear information and uncluttered layout.
+And what really makes this Touch AI Website stand out against its competitors in the Point of Sale sector, is its direct clear information and uncluttered fresh layout.

 ## UX

 This project will be submitted for my User Centric Front End Development and first milestone project, in my Full Stack Software Development course.
-The project will produce a working static front-end website, demonstrating the technologies i have learned so far.
+The project will produce a working static front-end website, demonstrating the technologies I have learned so far.

 ---

 Touch AI need a B2B website that will reflect their professional standards and the respectable image they have achieved.

-The website will be primarily aimed at the POS dealer maket, not the end user.
+The website will be primarily aimed at the POS dealer market, not the end user.
 The goal of the website will be to build a partner network of dealers.
 The website will be a source of clear and accurate information, that builds confidence, and encourages them to request a demo pack, or otherwise make contact.

 The Website must contain all information relevant to the features of the Software.
-It must also promote the companys emphasis on Backup support - as priority - in the companys philosophy, and the means by which it achieves this.
+It must also promote the company emphasis on Backup support - as priority - in the company philosophy, and the means by which it achieves this.

-The information must obviously be accurate, and presented in a clear and concise manor.
+The information must obviously be accurate, and presented in a clear and concise manner.

 _( "keep it simple, stupid" - U.S. Navy 1960)_